Menu

 We are senior engineers who have designed, shipped, and scaled AI systems under production load.
 The team is deliberately small.
 We run one engagement at a time so principal engineering is never the bottleneck.

-We have spent years working across the surface area we now sell: production RAG, agent harnesses, voice systems on hard latency budgets, and verifiable inference where the math has to be checkable on-chain.
+We have spent years working across the surface area we now sell: production RAG, agent harnesses, and voice systems on hard latency budgets.
 The representative engagements on the homepage show the kind of problems we take on and the systems we build to solve them.

 02 / PRINCIPLES